Notes on the Geography of Australia: Alice Springs

 Stuart town gaol, 1907-38.

-The most character yet: Todd's Tavern, named for Charles Todd.
+The most character yet: Todd's Tavern, named for the Charles Todd of the overland telegraph line.

 We've drifted over to the residential side of town and picked this as representative.

-Nearby, the town cemetery is neatly segregated by religion, but individuality will out, as in this tombstone of Harold Lasseter, who died in 1931 after decades spend fruitlessly trying to rediscover a deposit he believed he had found years earlier.
+Nearby, the town cemetery is neatly segregated by religion, but individuality will out, as in this tombstone of Harold Lasseter, who died in 1931 after decades spent fruitlessly trying to rediscover a deposit he believed he had found years earlier.
+Lasseter has a highway named after him, too.
+It's only 150 miles long, a lot shorter than Stuart's.

 Longevity on display.
-The Indian community, called Afghans, originated as camel drivers imported along with camels to run freight in pre-railroad days.
+Australia's early Indian community, called Afghans, originated as camel drivers imported along with camels to run freight in pre-railroad days.

 That's long ago and far away.